-This certificate program will count towards an A.A.S. degree in General Technology.
+This certificate program will count towards an A.S. in General Studies.

 Automotive Service Technology

 Two One-Year Technical Certificates

 The Automotive Service Technology program is offered as 2 one-year specialty certificates.
 The Electrical-Engine Specialty Certificate and the Powertrain-Systems Specialty Certificate will be combined with Introduction to Computer Concepts for the Master Technician Certificate.
 Employment is available with either the Specialty Certificate or the Master Technician Certificate.
 The Automotive Service Technology shop is equipped with the latest and most modern diagnostic equipment found in shops in this area.
 Graduates may find employment in service stations, specialty shops, independent garages, fleet garages, and auto dealerships.